 Browser extensions

-Privacy Bee has another helpful feature: its browser extensions.
+Privacy Bee has another helpful feature: its browser extension.
 These extensions allow you to designate trusted sites while inside your internet browser instead of navigating back to your Privacy Bee account.

 When you’re on a website, you can use the browser extension to see information about the trustworthiness of the company.
 You’ll be able to easily mark the company as trusted or not, and you’ll be able to create custom privacy choices for each site.